robomixes/ai-object-detection/README.md

 - Extensible design suitable for robotics, surveillance, analytics, and more

 Perfect for anyone building smart vision systems or experimenting with cutting-edge AI detection models.

+# Video Recording: record-pi.py

+This script captures video from a Raspberry Pi camera (it can be adjusted to use a USB camera) and saves the recorded videos to the specified folder in .MP4 format.

+Parameters:

+- output_dir (default: "recorded") – the directory where recorded videos will be saved.

+- frame_size (default: (1280, 720)) – the resolution of the recorded video frames.

+Output:

+Video files will be saved in .MP4 format.

+Example usage:

+- output_dir = "recorded"
+- frame_size = (1280, 720)